Don Adams: Personal life

-A compulsive gambler, according to his longtime friend Bill Dana, Adams "could be very devoted to his family if you reminded him about it, [but] Don's whole life was focused around gambling."
+A compulsive gambler, according to his longtime friend Bill Dana, Adams "could be very devoted to his family if you reminded him about it, [but] Don's whole life was focused around gambling".

 Death

 Adams died on September 25, 2005, at Cedars-Sinai Medical Center in Los Angeles, California.
 He suffered from lymphoma and a lung infection.
 His health had declined after the death of his daughter Cecily.
-Before his death, Adams had joked about not wanting a mournful funeral, preferring, he said, to have his friends get together "and bring me back to life."
+Before his death, Adams had joked about not wanting a mournful funeral, preferring, he said, to have his friends get together "and bring me back to life".

-Among his eulogists were his decades-long friends Barbara Feldon, Don Rickles, James Caan, Bill Dana and his son-in-law, actor Jim Beaver (widower of Adams' daughter Cecily).
+Among his eulogists were his decades-long friends Barbara Feldon, Don Rickles, James Caan, Bill Dana and his son-in-law, actor Jim Beaver (widower of Adams's daughter Cecily).
 His funeral Mass was held at the Church of the Good Shepherd in Beverly Hills.
 He is interred in Hollywood Forever Cemetery.